Access4all/adg/pages/introduction/about/README.md

 In one sentence: the contents of this guide are the result of nearly two decades of hands-on experience in all topics accessibility.

+> With the Accessibility Developer Guide (ADG), the "Access for all" foundation provides developers with an instrument that provides practical and concrete support in the implementation of accessible web offerings.
+As an open source project, ADG focuses on sharing and passing on knowledge.
+All agencies, every woman and every man are invited to join the Accessibility Alliance.
+Join in a few developer days a year - and you'll be there. **Bernhard Heinser, CEO, «Access for all»**

 For more information, see [www.access-for-all.ch](http://access-for-all.ch/).

 ## Web agencies